 The main problem is the amount of time you have to use them to see any results.
 The 2008 study, for example, required men to use the extender for 4 hours a day for 6 months, and the 2002 study 6 hours a day for 3 months.

-Importantly, the study authors do note that penis traction appears to be relatively safe to use, stating:
+Importantly, the researchers did say that penis traction appears to be relatively safe to use, stating:

 Treatment with penile extenders is generally reported to be well-tolerated…the application of such devices can be recommended in all patients regardless of the penile length, because of the low risk of complications